canmom/canmom.github.io/fiction/undefinedbehaviour3.md

 "I mean, I'd stopped talking to them years before, there was a *very* messy breakup before that.
 But yeah, like, when I was a kid, I had this really good rabbi, like, you know all the jokes about how you ask three rabbis a question and get five answers, he was absolutely like that.
 Really represented the incredibly nerdy side of Judaism, where you're just constantly rules-lawyering God and he's like, haha, you got me, well played.
 So you can imagine how much I was into that.
 I'd bring him all these scifi thought experiments about vampires and stuff and he'd always give me a thought-out answer, it was great."

 "Aw, that's so fucking cute.
 And yeah...
 I read about that stuff online sometimes. *Very* different from my experience."
-Violet pulled away from me, grimacing.
+She stabbed the blunt end of the pencil against the notebook.

 "Yeah?"

 "Yeah.
 Like, we only had cult-approved books, the only interpretation of anything was mostly learning what to say so I wasn't the one getting screamed at.
 I don't know what I'd have thought if not for the internet."

 "Fucking hell, Violet."
-I pulled her back down, to as tight a hug as I could.
-So much tension in her shoulders.
+I pulled into as tight a hug as I could.
+Felt her shoulders, full of tension.

 "Eh." she said, slightly muffled.
 "I put it all into my writing, you know.
 Let's not dwell on it.
 What changed for you?"

 "Mmm."
 I said.
 "I mean, well.
 After I got into my teens, and all the family shit went down...
 I kind of couldn't get into it anymore.
 It was only kinda later, when I started hanging out with, y'know, anarchists and such and got into history, learned about the Jewish Bund and all that, the whole radical tradition...
 I started thinking like no I should actually make this part of my life again.
 Though I'm really half-assed with it, I'll be real."

+Violet nuzzled against my shoulder.
 "Do you like, believe in God? ...Don't answer if you don't want, that's a hell of a fucking question."

 "I mean, you're the philosophy nerd, Violet.
 Define 'God'."